2073 (film)

-2073 is a 2024 British science fiction docudrama film directed by Asif Kapadia.
+2073 is a 2024 science fiction docudrama film directed by Asif Kapadia, co-written with Tony Grisoni.
+It stars Samantha Morton, Naomi Ackie, Hector Hewer, Maria Ressa, Carole Cadwalladr and Rana Ayyub.
 Set in a dystopian future, the film is inspired by Chris Marker's 1962 featurette La Jetée.
-The film takes on the big subjects of climate change, corporate fascism, the global erosion of democracy through the rise of fascism and fictionally depicts a future where these forces are allowed to continue unchecked.
+It takes on the big subjects of climate change, corporate fascism, the global erosion of democracy through the rise of fascism and fictionally depicts a future where these forces are allowed to continue unchecked.

-The docudrama premiered out of competition at the 81st Venice International Film Festival on 3 September 2024.
+The docudrama premiered out of competition of the 81st Venice International Film Festival on 3 September 2024.
+It was theatrically released in the United Kingdom by Neon on 27 December.

+Plot

+In 2073, a lone survivor in dystopian New San Francisco reflects on how unchecked climate collapse, authoritarian rule and tech-driven surveillance transformed the world, mixing her struggle with real-world archival footage that warns how our present could possibly lead to this future.

 Production

 In September 2022, it was reported that Neon, Double Agent, and Film4 will co-finance and act as executive producers of the film, with Kapadia and George Chignell producing it.
 Davis Guggenheim, Nicole Stott, and Jonathan Silberberg acted as executive producers for Concordia Studio alongside Riz Ahmed's Left Handed Films.

 Release

 2073 had its world premiere as part of the 'Out of Competition – Non-Fiction' at the 81st Venice International Film Festival.
 It was first screened on 3 September 2024 at Sala Grande.
 It was also presented in 'Strands: Debate' section of the 2024 BFI London Film Festival on 16 October 2024.

 The film competed in the 57th Sitges Film Festival in the 'Oficial Fantàstic Competició' section.
 It was screened on 11 October 2024.
 The film was released in the United Kingdom by Neon on 27 December 2024.